feiss/apainter-brush-tutorial/creating brush with api.md

 So, let's start by creating the skeleton of the brush:

+First, copy [this image](http://i.imgur.com/FBkLJdX.png) to `a-painter/brushes/thumb_simpleline.png`, so we can find it in the brush menu later.

-Create a file in `src/brushes/` called `simpleline.js`, paste this code and save it:
+Then, create a file in `src/brushes/` called `simpleline.js`, paste this code and save it:

 ```javascript
 AFRAME.registerBrush(